 After lunch it’s time treat those weary muscles and dirty hands to some rejuvenation.
 We have organised massages, pedicures and manicures which is a real treat whilst enjoying the views of Volcanoes National Park.

 The rest of the afternoon is yours to relax or enjoy as you like before dinner and overnight.
 (B,L,D)

 Day 11 - Dian Fossey Tomb Trek

 The trek begins by walking through the traditional farmlands and then up in to the Volcanoes Mountain.
 The ascent is quite beautiful and full of interesting forest flora and views to neighbouring mountain peaks.
 After an ascent of around 3 hours, you will come across the remains of Dian’s research camp.
-The ranger will show you around the different ruins and explain their significance before you finally arrive at the gorilla graveyard and Dian’s tomb.
+The ranger will show you around the different ruins and explain their significance before you arrive at the gorilla graveyard and Dian’s tomb.
 It’s a very touching and moving honour to pay respects to Dian buried next to her beloved Gorillas.

 The descent takes you back down through the forest and flora, with tremendous views before the final stretch through the farmlands where your driver and guide will be waiting.

 (Rating – Moderate.
 2-3 hour mountain trek)

 These unique, beautiful and playful monkeys are very rare and there is nowhere else in Africa where they are as accessible as Volcanoes National Park.
 After trekking in to the mountains once more, you will get to spend an hour watching, following and photographing the Golden Monkeys.
 This trek is normally easier than a Mountain Gorilla Trek, but these are nomadic wild animals so sometimes the trek is longer.